Connecting Hospitalfield to local landscapes and promoting wellbeing through walking.

 Woodland & Walled Garden Walk

-Weekly walk around Hospitalfield’s beautiful woodland pathways and walled garden.
+Weekly walk led by volunteers around Hospitalfield’s beautiful woodland pathways and walled garden.
 Suitable for all abilities and adjustable length to suit preferences*.

 Dates: every Thursday, 12pm.
 See upcoming walk on our what’s on page.